ssu-humane/HerO/README.md

 ## Method: HerO
 We present HerO, a herd of open large language models for verifying real-world claims.
 <p align="center"><img src="https://github.com/user-attachments/assets/a2ffe358-68d3-49e3-8944-1b5eddd2c36a" width="900" height="400"></p>
 This figure illustrates the inference pipeline of our system.
-We only employ open LLMs.
+We configure three modules using only open LLMs to fact-check real-world claims in the AVeriTeC dataset: evidence retrieval, question generation, and veracity prediction.

+#### The main features of the three modules
+- Evidence retrieval: By leveraging [HyDE](https://aclanthology.org/2023.acl-long.99/), we expand the search query by generating hypothetical fact-checking documents that rely on the LLM's parametric knowledge.
+We retrieve 2-stage using BM25 and [SFR-Embedding-2_R](https://huggingface.co/Salesforce/SFR-Embedding-2_R).
+- Question generation: We add a claim at LLM input.
+- Veracity prediction: We fully fine-tune the LLM to generate justifications and verdicts using the training set of the AVeriTeC dataset.

 ## Code for replication